greg-js/arch-wiki-md-repo/wiki/_content/english/Alienware 13.md

 ## Touchpad

-After we install a graphic interface we can appreciate that the touchpad of the computer is not working, so the easy fix is to blacklist "ic2_hid".
+After we install a graphic interface we can appreciate that the touchpad of the computer is not working, so the easy fix is to blacklist "i2c_hid".

 ```
- echo "blacklist ic2_hid" > /etc/modprobe.d/blacklist.conf
+ echo "blacklist i2c_hid" | sudo tee -a /etc/modprobe.d/blacklist.conf

 ```